andreipfeiffer/css-in-js/README.md

 ### Stitches

-Very young library, is probably the most solid, modern and well-thought-out solution.
+Very young library, probably the most solid, modern and well-thought-out solution.
 The overall experience is just great, full TS support, a lot of other useful features baked in the lib.

 Version: __`0.0.2`__ | Maintained by [Modulz](https://github.com/modulz) | Launched in __2020__ | [View Docs](https://stitches.dev/docs)